KenKundert/sshconfig/doc/examples.rst

 be found by scouring the *ssh_config* man page.
 The variable used for the available algorithms (those in all caps) are interpreted by *sshconfig*.
 Any algorithm that is not specified as being available is stripped from a host entry when generating the SSH config file.
-If you do not specify from these variable, or if they are empty, then no filtering is performed.
+If you do not specify from these variables, or if they are empty, then no filtering is performed.
 The available algorithms are only defined on the older hosts.
 That is why this section is embedded in a conditional that is only executed when if local_host_name is either ``www`` or